jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 Everything has to be indented FOUR SPACES (not a tab char) inside of the tab you are creating

-So when inside of an (adminiton, detail, tab) therefore tab contents are all indented EIGHT spaces.
+So when inside of an (admonition, detail, tab) therefore tab contents are all indented EIGHT spaces.
 (Yes, you can have tabs inside of tabs.)

 These examples contain code blocks.